-RILA seeks to holistically support immigrants in our community by providing excellent, pro bono immigration legal assistance to those who are most vulnerable and with the fewest resources.
+RILA seeks to holistically support immigrants in our community by providing excellent, pro bono immigration legal assistance to those who are most vulnerable and who have the fewest resources.

 Since 2016, RILA has served over 175 clients and has successfully filed for 501©(3) status.
 To continue, we need partnerships with people like you who care about the most vulnerable among us.
 The need for asylum representation only grows; we have had to slow—and at times, stop—intake because there is simply not enough capacity.
 Here’s where you step in: